jupyterlab/jupyter-ai/docs/source/users/index.md

 ## The `%%ai` magic command

+Jupyter AI can also be used in notebooks via Jupyter AI magics.
+This section provides guidance on how to use Jupyter AI magics effectively.
 The examples in this section are based on the [Jupyter AI example notebooks](https://github.com/jupyterlab/jupyter-ai/blob/main/examples/).

+If you already have `jupyter_ai` installed, the magics package `jupyter_ai_magics` is installed automatically.
+Otherwise, run

+    pip install jupyter_ai_magics

+in your terminal to install the magics package.

 Before you send your first prompt to an AI model, load the IPython extension by running the following code in a notebook cell or IPython shell:

 ```
 %load_ext jupyter_ai_magics